 Auto Accidents in Columbia

 The increase in traffic volume in Columbia has, naturally, resulted in a massive increase in the number of traffic accidents.
 Over 75% of all traffic accidents in Howard County occur in the Columbia/Ellicott City area.
 As Columbia auto accident lawyers, we have our finger on the pulse of the auto accident scene in Columbia.
-This gives us a very unique perspective on what the most dangerous intersections and roads in Columbia and Howard County are.
+This gives us a unique perspective on what the most dangerous intersections and roads in Columbia and Howard County are.
 In this post, we will rank the most hazardous intersections in Columbia in terms of traffic accidents, injuries, and fatalities.

 Columbia’s Most Dangerous Roads Intersections

-There are several factors that can contribute to the danger of an intersection, including:
+Several factors that can contribute to the danger of an intersection, including:

 - high traffic volumes